fabsenet/blog_en/source/_posts/2018/07-16-Running-Jekyll-on-Windows-using-Docker.md

 docker run --volume=${PWD}:/srv/jekyll --volume=jekyllbundlecache:/usr/local/bundle -it jekyll/jekyll bash
 ```

+The `-it` command emulates a terminal also in a way that it makes CTRL+c work as expected so this is also useful in serving jekyll locally!

 *To find an end to this blog post, I leave the code for the actually uploading out.*

 ## Doing more than one command in a container